github/learn.github.com/pages/undoing.markdown

 If you ever forget how to unstage a file, just run the 'git status' command to remind yourself with the _(use "git reset HEAD (file)..." to unstage)_ text.
-So lets use that to unstage the README file.
+So let's use that to unstage the README file.

 	$ git reset HEAD README
 	README: locally modified